What is a HashSet in Java?

 Here are some of the most commonly used methods of the HashSet class:

-1. add(E e): Adds an element to the set.
-Returns true if the element was added successfully and false if it was already present.
+1. add(E e): Adds an element to the set and returns true if the element was added successfully and false if it was already present.

 2. remove(Object o): Removes the specified element from the set.